Treats rheumatoid arthritis, psoriasis, and cancer.

 - Some foods and medicines can affect how methotrexate works.
 Tell your doctor if you are using any of the following:

 - Azathioprine, hydroxychloroquine, mercaptopurine, phenylbutazone, phenytoin, probenecid, theophylline, or a retinoid

 - Medicine to treat an infection, an NSAID pain or arthritis medicine (such as aspirin, diclofenac, ibuprofen, naproxen), steroid medicines, sulfa drugs, stomach medicine (such as esomeprazole, lansoprazole, omeprazole, pantoprazole), or vitamin supplements that contain folic acid

 - Do not drink alcohol while you are using this medicine.

 - This medicine may interfere with vaccines.
 Ask your doctor before you get a flu shot or any other vaccines.

 Warnings While Using This Medicine

 - This medicine may make you dizzy or tired.
-Do not drive, use machines, or do anything else that could be dangerous until you know how this medicine affects you.
+Do not drive or do anything else that could be dangerous until you know how this medicine affects you.